fogx/predicting-financial-volatility-project/README.md

 # Predicting realized volatility
 The readme gives a quick overview of the project.
-The detailed report can be found in the notebook Data_Description_and_Model_Evaluation.ipynb.
+The detailed report can be found in the notebook at code/Data_Description_and_Model_Evaluation.ipynb.

 ## Project Idea:
 Forecast stock volatility tomorrow with stock and macroeconomic data from today and the past.